 Certain viruses are known to cause feline pancytopenia, of which the most common have also been ruled out, but we continue to consider all possible causes.

 The RVC is continuing in its role of gathering information about all identified cases through a call for information to vets in an attempt to identify any common denominators which might point to an underlying cause.
-The RVC website provides updates on the number of cats which have been diagnosed with feline pancytopenia, which now stands at 443 cases on 1 July 2021.

 With acute cases of this nature, it may be some time until we can definitively identify a common cause.
 The investigation remains of an utmost priority and should additional products be identified as potentially unsafe further alerts will be issued.